Cfg-data/Education-Data-n-Trends/README.md

   - **`utils_/`**: Folder for utility functions.
     - **`display.py`**: Helper functions for displaying data.

-This app allows users to explore different aspects of the education data, run machine learning models, and analyze trends in global education.
+This app allows users to explore different aspects of the education data, verify the results of the machine learning models run for the project, and analyze trends in education.
 Navigation buttons within the app enable users to seamlessly switch between sections.